-The artist, who is renowned world-wide for his Inflatables explains the extraordinary process of creating a virtual world populated by a glimmering dancer
+The artist, who is renowned world-wide for his Inflatables series explains the extraordinary process of creating a virtual world populated by a glimmering dancer.

 “There are many things that excite me about VR,” says Jeff Koons, discussing Phryne – a new virtual reality work produced in collaboration with Acute Art, which translates one of his iconic sculptures into a moving ballerina, set in an imagined landscape.